 i Sector-specific regime

-There are specific rules that apply to the acquisition of businesses operating in areas relevant to national defence or other similarly sensitive security areas (the sector-specific control regime).
-In particular, if a company is to be acquired, a notification of the investment must be submitted by any non-German investor pursuant to Section 60, Paragraph 2 of the AWV.
-The relevant threshold of ownership that triggers this notification obligation is 10 per cent of the voting rights of the company (or the acquisition of a business through an asset deal by a company in which an investor holds at least 10 per cent of the voting rights).
-Prior to clearance by the Federal Ministry for Economic Affairs and Energy (BMWi), the underlying contracts are invalid and the transaction is therefore provisionally suspended.
-In its review, the BMWi considers whether the acquisition poses a threat to essential security interest of the Federal Republic of Germany.
-Similar rules also apply to the acquisition of a company operating certain high-grade earth-remote sensing systems (Section 10 of the Act of Satellite Data Security).
-The sector-specific investment review is not covered in this chapter in further detail, as it is rare in practice because of the narrow focus on military-use technology.
+If a company that is active in one of the sectors listed in Section 60(1) AWV is to be acquired, a notification of the investment must be submitted by any non-German investor.16 The relevant threshold of ownership that triggers this notification obligation is 10 per cent of the voting rights of the company (or the acquisition of a business through an asset deal by a company in which an investor holds at least 10 per cent of the voting rights).
+Prior to clearance by the BMWi, the underlying contracts are invalid and the transaction is therefore provisionally suspended.
+In its review, the BMWi considers whether the acquisition is likely to impair essential security interests of the Federal Republic of Germany.17 The 17th Amendment to the AWV relaxed the substantive review standard under the sector-specific regime to 'likely to affect'.
+This approach goes back to the EU Screening Regulation and was previously introduced in the cross-sectoral review (see Section V.vii).

 ii Cross-sectoral regime